Close Menu

 Trademarks

-Lenovo and the Lenovo logo are trademarks or registered trademarks of Lenovo in the United States, other
+Lenovo and the Lenovo logo are trademarks or registered trademarks of Lenovo in the United States.
+The following terms are trademarks of Lenovo in the United States, other countries, or both:

 • Lenovo®